e-picas/wp-template-hierarchy-everywhere/readme.txt

 | get_search_form()    | get_search_form_hierarchical()   |

+Have a look at the [manual](https://github.com/e-picas/wp-template-hierarchy-everywhere/blob/master/MANUAL.md) for a development of some of these features.

 = Official public repository =

 Add star and read future issues about wp-template-hierarchy-everywhere on [GitHub](http://github.com/e-picas/wp-template-hierarchy-everywhere)!